 - Identify your people: Who are you trying to reach?
 What are their needs and what’s their current situation?
 Understanding your people is essential to create a website that resonates with them.

 - What’s your Unique Value Proposition?
 How are you different from other entrepreneurs?
-What’s your offer.
+What’s your offer, your life’s work, your craft.
 That’s the content for your ‘work with me’ page.

 - Keep it simple and user-friendly: Your website should be easy to navigate and understand.
 Avoid clutter and unnecessary elements that can distract from your message.
 Use clear and concise language to communicate your offerings and value proposition.